awsdocs/aws-systems-manager-user-guide/doc_source/composite-docs.md

 In this example, your custom SSM document includes the following plugins to perform these actions:

-1. The `aws:runDocument` plugin to run the `AWS-UpdateSSMAgent` document, which updates SSM Agent to the latest version\.
+1. The `aws:runDocument` plugin to run the `AWS-UpdateSSMAgent` document, which updates AWS Systems Manager SSM Agent to the latest version\.

 1. The `aws:runDocument` plugin to run the legacy `AWS-ApplyPatchBaseline` document, which installs all whitelisted patches\.